zextras/tech-doc/source/carbonio/admincli/backup.rst

 scanned for changes by the Realtime Scanner and will never be part of a
 restore:

--  Server settings, i.e., the configuration of each server
+-  Node settings, i.e., the configuration of each Node

 -  Global settings of |product| product